autonomail/docs/contents/0-security/5-privacy.md

 > "Only in a realm where we’re not being watched can we really test the limits of who we want to be.
 It’s really in the private realm where dissent, creativity and personal exploration lie.” - _Glenn Greenwald_

 We have designed our system and service to protect your email privacy as much as possible.

+Many other webmail providers will store your email unencrypted on their servers, leaving its content accessible to anyone who has access to their servers.

+Furthermore, free webmail providers often need to be able to read your email messages in order to build up a profile of who you are in order to serve you adverts.

+Autonomail does not do this.
 We do not scan your email to build up a profile of you.
 We do not serve you adverts.

-However, true anonymity online is very difficult to achieve due to how easy it is to track information flow across the internet.

-The internet email protocol - as it stands today - was not designed with anonymity or privacy in mind.
-This being said, there are steps one can take to maximize one's privacy and minimize the chance of one's identity being revealed.
+Put you don't need to trust what we say.
+Simply ensure that all the email you send and receive is encrypted - no one will be able to read your emails but you.

 ### Insist on encryption when communicating with others